Nicholas Horton

 Nicholas (Nick) Horton is an American statistics professor and author.
 He is the Beitzel Professor in Technology and Society at Amherst College.
-As of 2022, he will serve as the vice president of the American Statistical Association.
+In 2022, he began a 3-year term as the vice president of the American Statistical Association.

 Education

 Horton completed his A.B. at Harvard College and his Sc.D. at the Harvard School of Public Health.

 Work

 Horton has written multiple books focusing on R and SAS.
 He is also an author in the fields of statistics education and missing data.
 He is one of the authors of the GAISE guidelines.
 With Ben Baumer and Daniel Kaplan, he is the author of Modern Data Science with R. Other notable works include: